FireMEDIC Program Vancouver

 If you are seeking casual employment as an Occupational First Aid Level 3 First Aid Attendant with Pacific EMS, you must meet these requirements:

-· Hold a valid Occupational First Aid Level 3 Certificate issued by WorkSafe BC
+· Hold a valid Occupational First Aid Level 3 Certificate issued by WorkSafe BC or Advanced First Aid certificate

 · Valid Class 5 or higher drivers license with a demonstrated safe driving record